 Since we have discussed the taste, I can’t resist speaking about the texture.

 This dish has a gorgeous golden yellow colour with a light orange shade.
 The dark green fenugreek leaves on the paneer is a contrasting compliment.
 All in all, the recipe has a rich gradient.
-It looks beautiful as well as it is delicious.
+It looks beautiful as well as is delicious.

 TR’s extra shots to make Methi Paneer